ariacorrente/kdeServiceMenuOpensubtitles/README.md

 KDE4: Copy download_subtitle.desktop to ~/.kde/share/kde4/services

+KDE5: Same as KDE4

-Copy download_subtitle.py to some dir of your path.
+Copy download_subtitle.py to some dir of your PATH.

+In case the paths are wrong for your KDE configuration try the tool `kde4-config` to query the correct paths for your system.

-For the lazy there are two scripts to install and uninstall the needed files in the right folder for KDE4.
+For the lazy there are two scripts to install and uninstall the needed files in the right folder for KDE4 and KDE5.
 The scripts will use sudo to allow the copy of the python script into a system folder included in PATH.

 ## Dependencies ##